sebshader/shadylib/README.txt

-these objects are being considered for consolidation, removal, or to be coded as externals: svosim~ (figure a good algorithm out)

-This is a pure data library that I always add to whenever I want to either do something myself or make something that hasn't been made in pd.
+This is a pure data library

+Many abstractions and externals are just ports and modifications of existing programs, primarily patches from the pure data help files.

+This library was mainly developed against Pd-43.4

+Various pure pd abstractions are in the purepdnfun folder within the examples folder, which also holds my tcl plugin file for Pd-extended.

 to install just put this library in your search path and use [import shadylib]

-Licensing: I would like to release everything under a BSD license but don't think I can using externals that are licensed as GPL. problematic .c files: exponential envelopes, buzz~, and makefile
+I would have liked to release everything under a BSD license but don't think I can using externals that are licensed as GPL. problematic .c files: exponential envelopes, buzz~, and the makefile

-documentation for the sequencer is in sequencerdoc.txt
+documentation for the sequencer is in manual/sequencerdoc.txt there is a summary in manual/Overview.pd